 On Crescent Street in Montréal there is a two story building with two spacious outdoor balconies.
-One is an extension of a well appointed dining room which takes up the entire top floor; the other, an extension of the first floor Cheers-like bar, only bigger.
+One is an extension of a well-appointed dining room which takes up the entire top floor; the other, an extension of the first floor Cheers-like bar, only bigger.
 Beneath it all is a night club where disco went to die, and found a new lease on life.

-I must have been blind, for there was that body with nothing but curves wrapped in a short, tight, white satin-like dress covered with a white mesh-like material that ended in fringes that brushed against and stroked her skin as she walked.
+My grateful eyes took in that body with nothing but curves wrapped in a short, tight, white satin-like dress covered with a white mesh-like material that ended in fringes that brushed against and stroked her skin as she walked.

 Her dress was square cut along the top with only the crest of her ample perfectly round breasts showing – so close together that you couldn’t have slipped a piece of paper between them.

 It was only a matter of time before our eyes met, and when they did, I said hi, she said hello.
 I said bonjour, she said bonsoir.
 She asked if she could move closer.
 I said bien sur.

 She spoke near perfect French, not that high pitch hysterical pretentious French spoken by Parisian snobs and garcons de café, but a happy, melodious French, not unlike in tone to the English that you might hear on a beach in Jamaica.

 With so few of us in the bar the DJ didn’t mind, after I slipped him a few dollars, playing a few tunes from my disco days.
 I asked her if she would join me on one of Thursdays’ two dance floors.
 She chose the one with the disco ball and the circular rotating platform.

 I couldn’t dance then and still couldn’t, but that was okay, she did enough dancing for the both of us.
 I was quite happy just to stand there shuffling my feet and watching her.

 She danced wildly, she danced gracefully, she danced seductively, moving around the entire space never taking her eyes off me.